Skip to content

 The Conversation Starter (The Feature That Makes You More Interesting at Dinner)

 Two or three times a week, a card includes a conversation starter at the bottom.
-If the headline is “Forgiveness is selfish,” the conversation starter might be: “Do you think forgiving someone is more about them or about you?”
+If the headline is “Forgiveness is selfish,” the starter might be: “Do you think forgiving someone is more about them or about you?”

 This is the feature that separates One Good Thing from every meditation app, every journaling app, every mindfulness tool on the market.
 Because those apps are solitary.
-You sit alone, you breathe alone, you journal alone.
+You sit alone, breathe alone, journal alone.
 There’s nothing wrong with that.

 But One Good Thing gives you something to bring to other people.
 A question for the dinner table.
 A text to send to a friend you haven’t talked to in a while.
 A small spark that turns a quiet evening into an actual conversation.

 The app becomes a bridge, not a cocoon.